 In 2000, Collantes became the first Ole Miss women's tennis player to be inducted into The University of Mississippi Athletic Hall of Fame.

-Collantes resides in Chicago and is a regional events director for Scratch Music Group.
+Collantes resides in Miami and is a regional events director for Scratch Music Group.

 PASCALE PIQUEMAL * 1994